-Habitat loss has also contributed to the red squirrel’s decline.
-Habitat loss and fragmentation occurs when areas of woodland are destroyed or become separated by development and changing land-use.
-This leads to isolated areas which cannot sustain viable populations of wildlife, including red squirrels.
+The destruction of woodland has also contributed to the red squirrel’s decline.
+Habitat fragmentation, when areas of woodland become separated by development and changing land-use, is also problematic.
+These isolated areas are often too small to support healthy and sustainable populations of wildlife, including red squirrels.

-This virus, carried by grey squirrels without causing them harm, is fatal to red squirrels.
-The virus produces scabs in and around the eyes, nose, mouth, feet, ears and genitalia.
-The infected squirrel is very quickly unable to see or to feed properly and rapidly becomes malnourished.
-The disease is highly virulent in red squirrels and kills within 15 days of infection.
-Squirrelpox is present in southern Scotland.
+Squirrelpox virus (SQPV) is carried by grey squirrels without causing any symptoms, but causes fatal disease in red squirrels.
+It produces weeping scabs around the eyes, nose, mouth, ears, feet and genitalia.
+The infected squirrel is very quickly unable to feed properly, and rapidly becomes unwell.
+Squirrelpox is usually lethal in red squirrels within about 15 days of infection.

-A vaccine against squirrelpox is in development but it could be many years before this is available in the affordable and easily dispensable form necessary to assist red squirrel conservation.
+A squirrelpox vaccine is currently in development but it could be many years before this is available in a practical and affordable form that could support large-scale red squirrel conservation.

-A copy of our guidance on how to package and label the squirrel carcase and the address to send it to can be downloaded here: Squirrel Post-Mortem Guidance Note.
+A copy of our guidance on how to package and label the squirrel carcass and the postal address can be downloaded here: Squirrel Post-Mortem Guidance Note.
 Please follow the directions carefully to ensure your parcel reaches its destination intact.

-Over the years conservationists from Saving Scotland’s Red Squirrels have had a number of queries accompanied by photographs of red squirrels with a distinctive skin disease.
-Since 2005 a few of these animals were caught and given a detailed post mortem at the Royal Dick School of Veterinary Studies, when the organism causing the disease was identified as similar to Mycobacterium lepromatosis, a bacterium causing leprosy.
+Over the years Saving Scotland’s Red Squirrels have had a number of queries accompanied by photographs of red squirrels with a distinctive skin disease.
+In 2005 the Royal (Dick) School of Veterinary Studies in Edinburgh found that the organism causing the disease was similar to Mycobacterium lepromatosis, a bacterium that causes leprosy in humans.

-This is a skin disease of unmistakeable appearance: there is gross swelling and loss of hair around the snout, lips, eyelids, ears, genitalia and sometimes feet and lower limbs.
+The disease is unmistakeable: there is gross swelling and loss of hair around the snout, lips, eyelids, ears, genitalia and sometimes feet and lower limbs.
 This bare skin has a “shiny” appearance.
 The squirrel is usually in generally poor body condition and may have a heavy burden of parasites like fleas, ticks and mites.

 The risk to people from squirrel leprosy is negligible.
-The bacteria that cause leprosy cannot survive outside the body and evidence shows that 95% of people are naturally unable to get leprosy, even if they are exposed to the bacteria that causes it.
+The bacteria that causes leprosy cannot survive outside the body, and evidence shows that 95% of humans are naturally unable to contract leprosy, even if they are exposed to the bacteria.
 Taking sensible precautions such as avoiding physical contact with wild animals and washing your hands before eating will further minimise any risk.

 For more information, please see our Red Squirrel Leprosy information note.